Installing the agent

 • TOKEN - Access Token from the SixthSense portal Settings page.

-Downloading the agent
+Downloading the infra agent version 2.2.2

 1. Download latest ss_windows_infra_agent-<version_no>.zip release folder provided by Customer Support.

-curl --header "PRIVATE-TOKEN:{{TOKEN}}" --output ss_windows_infra_agent.zip "https://artifacts-observability.sixthsense.rakuten.com/api/v4/projects/15/packages/generic/sixthsense-infra-agent/2.2.0/ss_windows_infra_agent.zip"
+curl --header "PRIVATE-TOKEN:{{TOKEN}}" --output ss_windows_infra_agent.zip "https://artifacts-observability.sixthsense.rakuten.com/api/v4/projects/15/packages/generic/sixthsense-infra-agent/2.2.2/ss_windows_infra_agent.zip"

 1. Unzip the release zip folder and place it in the agent directory.